 Benefits: Health, Dental, Life & Disability Insurance; Sick, Vacation, and Holiday pay; Personal Business; Educational Assistance: Tuition Waivers at Harper & Professional Expense.

-General Function: Community Service Officer duties include becoming proficient at communications/dispatching and patrol of a public safety nature as representatives of the Harper College Police Department (HCPD).
+Duties of Position: Community Service Officer duties include becoming proficient at communications/dispatching and patrol of a public safety nature as representatives of the Harper College Police Department (HCPD).
 United in the spirit of teamwork, the Harper College Police Department is committed to providing the highest quality of police services to the people who learn, work, visit and teach at the Harper’s campuses.

 Under the supervision of the Deputy Chief of Police, the Community Service Officer assists College personnel, and visitors, and enforces College rules and regulations, works in tandem with the Police Officers when called upon, provides service and protection to the people and property of Harper College, and is proactive in providing a safe environment for employees, students, and the public.

-Duties of Position: While acting as a dispatcher you are responsible for the safety of the members of the HCPD who conduct field operations and act as a resource for the institution.
+While acting as a dispatcher you are responsible for the safety of the members of the HCPD who conduct field operations and act as a resource for the institution.
 Additionally, they serve as a resource via radio and telephone to all other divisions of the College.
 Patrol functions include the opening and closing of facilities as requests, conducting crime prevention checks of college assets, enforce parking regulations, and resolving various issue that do not require the services of a Police Officer.

 In accomplishing these important tasks, the CSO may: